-The challenging grant settlement presents challenges not just for the year ahead but over the medium term, with projections of recurring expenditure to provide services exceeding the recurring funding available.
+The challenging grant settlements indicated by the RSR presents challenges not just for the year ahead but over the medium term, with projections of recurring expenditure to provide services exceeding the recurring funding available.
 Projections are that 2023/24 and beyond will require significant service reductions, focusing on statutory requirements as well as continued service transformation.

-In the year Corporate Solutions went through a period of transition to shift to a structure with six service areas of Finance, Human Resources, Digital, Customer Services, Legal & Governance and Corporate Resources.
+Corporate Solutions has gone through a period of transition to shift to a structure with six service areas of Finance, Human Resources, Digital, Customer Services, Legal & Governance and Corporate Resources.
 Building on our nine drivers for change, Corporate Solutions has a particular focus on the key elements of the route map that encompass the delivery and acceleration of the Capital Programme, delivering digital first and remote working.